mbelton-matc/mcrack/README.md

 Madison College Crack

 A functional password cracker that demonstrates a dictionary attack.
+Input is a GECOS line that contains a password hash.

-usage: python mcrack-0.1.py \`grep USERNAME /etc/shadow\`
+sample usage: python mcrack-0.1.py \`grep USERNAME /etc/shadow\`

 Two versions are available: